jordanrule/bootstrap-model-streaming/README.md

 Finished Training
 ```

 We have significantly improved our RMSE, which is a demonstration of how utilizing SOTA architectures can improve model accuracy.
-Implementing a self-attention architecture such as a [transformer](https://arxiv.org/pdf/2202.07125.pdf) to further improve RMSE is left as an exercise for the reader.
+Implementing a self-attention [transformer architecture](https://arxiv.org/pdf/2202.07125.pdf) to further improve RMSE is left as an exercise for the reader.
 The next step is to deploy our model in a reproducible manner for online inference.

 ## Deploy